cloudxabide/aws-terraform/README.md

 ## Git Config
 You probably want to exclude/ignore some files if you plan on using Git and Terraform
-I don't think it's a great idea to run Terraform in your git repo anyhow...
+I don't think it's a great idea to run Terraform from within your git repo anyhow...

-Here are a few things you like (at a minimum) should have:
+Here are a few things you likely (at a minimum) should have:
 ```
 $ cat ~/.gitignore_global
 .DS_Store